-According to her, this particular hadith is always in her mind.
-With the huge increase of social media usage, she feels the repercussions of the ceaseless comparisons people make to each other.
+According to her, this particular hadith is always on her mind.
+With the huge increase in social media usage, she feels the repercussions of the ceaseless comparisons people make to each other.

 For this reason, she finds the reminder of how much she does have and the countless blessings bestowed on her by Allah to be very beneficial and appealing.